Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Introduction

-\textbf{Contributions.} The key idea of the paper builds around the following simple observation: while the question of visiting a region finitely often is not a direct safety property for the system under consideration (and hence cannot be captured via a barrier certificate), if one considers a related system that appends the original system with a counter keeping track of the region visitation, a related bounded-visitation property can be cast as a safety property over the extended system.
+\textbf{Contributions.} The key idea of the paper builds around the following observation: while the question of visiting a region only finitely often is not a direct safety property for the system, if one instead considers a related system that appends the original system with a counter keeping track of the region visitation, a bounded-visitation property can be cast as a safety property over the extended system.
 Moreover, if the extended system is safe with respect to the modified safety property, it provides a certificate for bounded-visitation of the region for the original system.
-In other words, while the property was not inductive on the original system, it turns inductive over the extended system.
 Of course, we need not explicitly compute this modified system; instead we may simply modify the definition of barrier certificates over the original system.
-We dub this modified definition \emph{Co-B\"uchi barrier certificates} (CBBCs) and they act as guarantees of finite visits to a given region.
-We further build on this idea of CBBC, and propose an automata-theoretic technique to verify discrete-time dynamical systems by expressing the property as universal co-B\"uchi automata (UCA).
-We present two computational methods (SMT based and Sum-of-Squares based) to systematically search for these CBBCs and demonstrate their effectiveness on a paradigmatic case study.
+We dub this modified definition \emph{Co-B\"uchi barrier certificates} (CBBCs).
+We build on this idea, and propose an automata-theoretic technique to verify discrete-time dynamical systems against properties specified as universal co-B\"uchi automata (UCA).
+We present two computational methods (SMT and Sum-of-Squares based) to search for these CBBCs.